Stool Color Changes (cont.)

 Stool color can change for a variety of reasons.
-The change may reflect substances that are added to stool, or changes to substances that normally are present in stool.
-Some stool color changes may suggest an underlying medical condition, and others may be due to ingestion of food or medications.
+The change may reflect substances that are added to stool, or changes to substances normally present in stool.
+Some stool color changes may suggest an underlying medical condition, and others may be due to ingestion of certain foods or medications.

 Black Tarry, Sticky Stools

-Bleeding in the stomach or the intestines can change the color of stool.
-If bleeding occurs in the stomach or the upper part of the small intestine, the stool may turn black and sticky, described medically as black, tarry stool.
+Bleeding in the stomach (from gastritis or an ulcer) or the intestines can change the color of stool.
+If bleeding occurs in the stomach or the upper part of the small intestine, the stool may turn black and sticky, and be described medically as black, tarry stool (melena).
 Generally, black, tarry stool also is foul-smelling.
 This change in color and consistency occurs because of chemical reactions to blood within the intestine that are caused by digestive enzymes within the intestines.

 Maroon or Red Stools

-If the bleeding originates from lower parts of the intestines, blood may not come into prolonged contact with digestive enzymes because of the short distance from the site of bleeding to the rectum.
+If the bleeding originates from lower parts of the intestines or the colon, blood may not come into prolonged contact with digestive enzymes because of the short distance from the site of bleeding to the rectum.
 Moreover, large amounts of blood within the intestines speed up transit of stool so that there is less time for the changes to take place.
 The stool in this type of bleeding may be dark red or maroon in color.
-Beets, other red vegetables, and red food dyes also can turn the stool color red.
+Beets, other red vegetables, cranberries, and red food dyes also can turn the stool color red or maroon.

 Gray or Clay-Colored Stool

-When stool passes through the intestines rapidly (diarrhea), there may be little time for bilirubin to undergo it's usual chemical changes.
-Thus, stool can appear green in appearance due to rapid transit.
+When stool passes through the intestines rapidly (diarrhea), there may be little time for bilirubin to undergo its usual chemical changes, and stool can appear green in appearance due to rapid transit.